 Tips For Stopping Smelly Shoes

 If the problem is more about the smell of climbing shoes than the sweat then read on.
-Climbing shoes smell because bacteria thrives in warm, damp conditions.
-Bacteria that lives on the skin transfers to our shoes.
-The bacteria then break down proteins - which causes the stank.
+Climbing shoes smell because bacteria thrive in warm, damp conditions.
+Bacteria that live on the skin transfer to our shoes.
+The bacteria then break down proteins – which causes the stank.
 This is a problem all climbers face but excess sweat can make it worse.

-- Use shoe deodorizers - Buy something like the Boot Bananas below as soon as you get new shoes!
+- Use shoe deodorizers – Buy something like the Sof Sole shoe inserts below as soon as you get new shoes!
 They absorb moisture, stop bacterial growth, and smell like lavender

 - Take Your Shoes Off – In between climbs let your feet breathe a little

 - Don’t Leave Your Shoes Wet – Leaving damp shoes in a gym bag in between sessions can kill shoes and relationships.
 Wear flip flops or slip on trainers for belaying

 - Hang Them Up – Leave shoes hung up in a breezy place out of the sun

 - Use Foot Antiperspirant – Made especially for feet – don’t use regular deodorant

 - Don’t Put Chalk In Your Shoes – It gunks up and turns into a paste.
 Not good

 Shoe Inserts – Stop climbing shoes smelling